Table of Contents

 Page speed is important for on-page SEO because it impacts the user experience.
 Page speed is determined by a number of factors, including minimizing HTTP requests, ensuring server response time is below 200 ms, and setting browser caching to at least a week or longer.
 Enabling Gzip compression can help improve page speed performance.

-Making sure your content is well-organized and loads quickly is essential for on-page optimization.
+Making sure your content is well-organized and loads quickly are essential for on-page optimization.
 Placing all your CSS in an external style sheet can help reduce the size of your file.
 Minifying your code can also make it load faster.
 Eliminating render-blocking resources can speed up the page even more.

 Make sure your website is optimized to load quickly across multiple different browsers and mobile devices.
-Making your site responsive improves its performance on mobile devices and can help you increase ranking over time.
+Making your site responsive improves its performance on mobile devices and can help you increase your ranking over time.

 On-page optimization factors largely determine how well a web page ranks in SERPs.
 In 2021, Core Web Vitals became an on-page SEO ranking factor.
 The purpose of Core Web Vitals metrics is to quantify the user experience for a website.
 These factors include visual stability and load time until the page is interactive.